Yasmineral/makers-journey/week1/Overview.md

 # Advice from past cohorts

 * Work on problem-solving methodology asap
-* Try putting an hour aside when home to learn something more in-depth. ‘hour of power’
+* Try putting an hour aside when home to learn something more in-depth, ‘hour of power’
-* Don’t get wasted at weekends, this is only 3 months, don’t waste it
+* Don’t get wasted at weekends, this is only 3 months - don’t waste it
-* Start documenting learnings and working on a thesis
+* Start documenting learnings
 * Measure your success using things that you have learnt as opposed to the amount of work that you have completed
 * Get comfortable with not finishing anything and take what learning you can from each challenge
-* Understanding the difference between what to test and what not to test.
+* Understand the difference between what to test and what not to test.
 TDD is important, and can really help get the ball rolling when tackling your first couple of assignments
 * Message coaches for help when blocked
 * Aim to do a professional review half way through the course